mhofmann-itnovum/docs-alfresco/search-enterprise/latest/admin/index.md

 ### Metadata and Permissions

 Every time a node is created or updated in Content Repository, new messages with metadata and permissions are sent to ActiveMQ.
-Elasticsearch Connector is consuming these and send the indexing requests to Elasticsearch server.
+Elasticsearch Connector is consuming these and sends the indexing requests to Elasticsearch server.

 ### Content